micahjsmith/website/content/blog/eight-days-a-week.md

 Tags: life, economics, corporate drones, nundinum
 Slug: eight-days-a-week
 Authors: Micah Smith

-Summary: What would you give up for a three-day weekend?
+What would you give up for a three-day weekend?

-# The problem
+## The problem

 How great are three-day weekends?
 For me, at least, they recall the days in undergrad in which Thursday at 2pm was the end of the work week.
 The rejuvenation of those three-day